microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

     conda activate document-creation
     pip install -r reqs.txt
     ```
+    >**Note**: if you received "Conda: command not found" error, please close the CloudShell session and open a new session to continue.

 1. Type **y** and hit enter to proceed.

 1. In the [Azure portal](https://portal.azure.com), navigate to your Storage Account with the suffix `functions` resource by selecting the **openai-<inject key="DeploymentID" enableCopy="false"/>** resource group and selecting the Storage Account from the list of resources.